 Crossing Borders: Migration and Precarious Work in Globalization

 Speculative Fiction: Science Fictions Films and Alternative Social Models

-At Queen’s University, Craig is also President of the academic workers union Public Service Alliance of Canada (PSAC) Local 901 representing 1500 Teaching Assistants, Teaching Fellows and Postdoctoral Scholars.
+At Queen’s, Craig is also former President (2014-19) of Public Service Alliance of Canada (PSAC) Local 901 advocating for 2000 academic workers.

 For ten years at Vancouver’s Emily Carr University of Art + Design

-Craig taught over 30 courses on video art, film production and experimental documentary practice.
+Craig taught over 30 courses on video art, film production and experimental documentary practices.

 Pocket Desert: confessions of a snake killer, co-directed with

 Teresa Marshall, has been broadcast nationally on The Discovery

 Channel and recognized with the Ecology Award at the WorldFest Film Festival.
 Nominated for 12 international awards, including